chadananda/flowkit/example_apps/article-writer/README.md

 ```

 <details>
-<summary>📋 The interactive CLI will guide you through the process</summary>
+<summary>The interactive CLI will guide you through the process</summary>

 You'll be prompted for:
-- 📌 Article title
+- Article title
-- 🔍 Main topic
+- Main topic
-- 👥 Target audience
+- Target audience
-- 🏷️ Keywords
+- Keywords
-- 🎭 Tone (Informative, Conversational, Professional)
+- Tone (Informative, Conversational, Professional)
-- 📏 Word count
+- Word count

 </details>

-## ⚙️ How It Works
+## How It Works

 <div align="center">